dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 - Software traps
 - Instructions log

-All API calls to the debugger are handled through the `debugger` object which is a public member of the Moira class.
+All API calls related to debugging are handled through the debugger object, which is a public member of the Moira class.

-## Managing Breakpoints
+## Breakpoints

-If one or more breakpoints are set, Moira starts monitoring the program counter.
-As soon as one of the monitored memory addresses is reached, function `breakpointReached` is invoked.
-This function has an empty function body by default and needs to be overwritten in your sub-class.
+When breakpoints are set, Moira monitors the program counter.
+If execution reaches one of the specified addresses, the function `didReachBreakpoint` is called.
+By default, this function has an empty implementation and must be overridden in a subclass.

-All API calls related to breakpoints are handled through the `breakpoints` object which is a public member of the `debugger` object.
+All breakpoint-related API calls are managed through the `breakpoints` object, which is a public member of the `debugger` object.

-- `void addAt(u32 addr)`
+- `void setAt(u32 addr)`

-    Adds a breakpoint at the specified address.
+    Sets a breakpoint at the specified address.

-- `void addAt(u32 addr)`
+- `void removeAt(u32 addr)`

    Removes the breakpoint at the specified address.